FRINGEMORPHS TRUEPINK

 50 SHADES OF PINK

-To further complicate things all pink line geckos hatch out brown or tan.
-You won't know if you have a TruePink or not until your pink gecko is an adult.
-It's a long journey from brown to pink and I've seen some incredible transformations.
-We're not completely blind along the way.
+Complicating things is that all pink line geckos hatch out tan or brown.
+It's a long road from tan to pink and you won't know if you have a TruePink or not until your gecko is basically an adult.
+I've seen some incredible transformations and we're not completely blind along the way.
 By 5 grams we can typically tell which geckos are going to be the lightest.
 We can also tell which ones are likely to be lavenders because they'll lack any red coloration.

 Deciphering which ones will become pink versus red is a bit trickier.
 As a general rule, if you want pinks, the lighter the better!
 There's been exceptions to this rule which does blur things a little but it's still the best indicator overall.
 The transition from brown to pink is not always pretty, either.
 Coloration can get a bit muddy in their juvie through sub-adult phase.
 It's when they reach 35 grams and up that the goods ones truly start to shine!
 Penelope was orange at 35g and TruePink at 45g!

-The pink line lavender harlequins are exceptional as well!
+The pink line lavenders are exceptional as well!

 WHAT THE FUTURE HOLDS

-Perhaps what I love most about this project is it's long term potential.
+Perhaps what I love most about this project is its long-term potential.
 Here we are a decade in and I feel like we've barely scratched the surface of what's possible.
-I'm just starting to hatch out Lilly Whites from our pink line.
-Who knows how long it will be until we have our first TruePink Lilly.
-And what future morphs will come out that will play well with our pink line?
+Who knows how long until we hatch our first TruePink Lilly.
+And what other future morphs will come out that will play well with our pink line?
 Only time will tell.

 Fable, our male Lilly White.